Leadville, Colorado: Settlement

-The Leadville area was first settled in 1859 when placer gold was discovered in California Gulch during the Pikes Peak Gold Rush.
+The Leadville area was first settled in 1859 when placer gold was discovered by A. G. Kelley in California Gulch, and by Abe Lee in April (25/26) 1860, during the Pikes Peak Gold Rush.
 Prospectors panned for gold in the stream that ran through California Gulch in what became the town of Oro City (oro is the Spanish word for gold).
 Horace Tabor, who became known as the "Leadville Silver King", and his wife Augusta were among the first prospectors to arrive in Oro City.
+Horace was appointed as the postmaster of Oro City on November 30, 1868.
 His wife made money as postmistress, banker, cook, and laundress while Tabor was a prospector.

 The early miners had noted that mining for placer gold was hampered by heavy black sand in the sluice boxes, and in 1874 it was discovered that the heavy sand that impeded gold recovery was the lead mineral cerussite, which has a high silver content.
 Prospectors traced the cerussite to its source, present day Leadville, and by 1876 had discovered several silver-lead lode deposits.
 As the gold has been tapped out of the gulch and attention was averted to nearby Leadville, a mile or two away, Oro City became a ghost town.

 Founding of Leadville

 Leadville was founded in 1877 by mine owners Horace Tabor and August Meyer at the start of the Colorado Silver Boom.
+Tabor's house was also built in 1877, at 116 E. 5th Street.
 The town was built on desolate flat land below the tree line.
 The first miners lived in a rough tented camp near the silver deposits in California Gulch.
 Initially, the settlement was called "Slabtown", but when the residents petitioned for a post office, the name "Leadville" was chosen.
 By 1880, Tabor and Meyer's new town had gas lighting, water mains, 28 mi of streets, five churches, three hospitals, six banks, and a school for 1,100 students.
 Many business buildings were constructed with bricks hauled in by wagons.